chenyue9713/CarND-Vehicle-Detection/README.md

 **Vehicle Detection Project**

 In the project, I implemented traditional computer vision to achieve vehicle detection on the road.
 The traditional computer vision technique for object detection contains feature extraction, spatial sampling and classification.
-Different algorithms are applied on these stages and the parameter for these stages tuned by hand.
+Different algorithms are applied on these stages and the parameters for these stages tuned by hand.

 The goals / steps of this project are the following: